Attention: From Monday September 1st, 2014, new ticket prices will take effect.

 KTEL buses are privately owned bus networks based in every prefecture/island of Greece and often are the most affordable and convenient means of transport, though the quality of service can vary.
 Detailed information on routes, timetables, ticket fares and practical information can be found at livingingreece.gr.

-In an effort to return Greek Railways to profitability, TRAINOSE cut a number of routes and destinations, including all international routes.
-Most traffic is concentrated on the Athens – Thessaloniki line and the suburban network between Athens to Kiato and Athens to Halkida.
+In an effort to return Greek Railways to profitability, TRAINOSE cut a number of routes and destinations.
+As of 2014, most traffic is concentrated on the Athens – Thessaloniki line and the suburban network between Athens to Kiato and Athens to Halkida.
+There are also limited international routes to Sofia, Skopje and Belgrade.
 Information and ticket sales on TRAINOSE website.

 - You can find information about Athens transport tickets and cards at: Athens transport tickets